pyta-uoft/website/index.md

         break      except     in         raise
         ```

-    f.
-Use of an undefined operator.
+    5. Use of an undefined operator.
 For example, there are no "increment by one" `++` or "decrement by one" `--` operators in Python.

         ~~~~ {include="undefined_operator"}
         ~~~~